DataDog/documentation/content/guides/autodiscovery.md

 listorder: 10
 ---

+***The Datadog Agent's Autodiscovery feature was previously called Service Discovery.
+The name was changed to prevent users from confusing its purpose with that of Service Discovery tools like Consul and etcd.

+The feature is still called Service Discovery throughout the Agent's code and in option names.***
+---

-Docker is being [adopted rapidly](https://www.datadoghq.com/docker-adoption/) and platforms like Docker Swarm, Kubernetes and Amazon's ECS make running services easier and more resilient by managing orchestration and replication across hosts.
+Docker is being [adopted rapidly](https://www.datadoghq.com/docker-adoption/).
+Platforms like Docker Swarm, Kubernetes, and Amazon's ECS make running Docker-ized services easier and more resilient by managing orchestration and replication across hosts.
 But all of that makes monitoring more difficult.
-How can you monitor a service which is dynamically shifting from one host to another?
+How can you monitor a service which is unpredictably shifting from one host to another?

-Datadog automatically keeps track of what is running where, thanks to its Autodiscovery feature.
-Autodiscovery allows you to define configuration templates that will be applied automatically to monitor your containers.
+The Datadog Agent automatically keeps track of what services are running where, thanks to its Autodiscovery feature.
+Autodiscovery lets you define configuration templates for Agent checks and specify which container types each check should apply to.
+The Agent watches for Docker events—container creation, destruction, starts, and stops—and reloads check configurations on such events.
+For example, when your NGINX container moves from 10.0.0.6 to 10.0.0.17, the Agent updates its NGINX check configuration with the new IP address so it can keep collecting NGINX metrics without any action on your part.

-## How it works

-As we consider [the problem of monitoring Docker](https://www.datadoghq.com/blog/the-docker-monitoring-problem/), one strategy is to move from a host-centric model to a service-oriented model.
-To do this, we'll run the Datadog Agent as a containerized service, rather than using Datadog Agents installed across all of our hosts.

-The Autodiscovery feature watches for Docker events like when a container is created, destroyed, started or stopped.
-When one of these happens, the Agent identifies which service is impacted, loads the configuration template for this image, and automatically sets up its checks.

-Configuration templates can be defined by simple template files or as single key-value stores using etcd or Consul.
+This guide shows how to set up Autodiscovery and describes how it works.

-## How to set it up
+# How to set it up

-To use Autodiscovery, you'll first need to run the Datadog Agent as a service.
+No matter what container orchestration platform you use, you'll first need to run a single [docker-dd-agent container](https://hub.docker.com/r/datadog/docker-dd-agent/) on every host in your cluster.
+Then, you'll write _templatized_ YAML or JSON configurations for every Agent check you want to use.

+## Running the Agent Container

+If you use Kubernetes, see the [Kubernetes integration page](http://docs.datadoghq.com/integrations/kubernetes/#installation) for instructions on running docker-dd-agent.
+If you use Amazon ECS, see [its integration page](http://docs.datadoghq.com/integrations/ecs/#installation).

-In Docker Swarm, you can do this by running the following command on one of your manager nodes (using your [API key](https://app.datadoghq.com/account/settings#api)):
+If you use Docker Swarm, run the following command on one of your manager nodes:

     docker service create \
       --name dd-agent \